-Full name is Joseph William Kelly Jr. Signed by Jeff Ishii (Cardinals).
-Married to Ashley Parks...The couple has a son, Knox (born Feb.
-2016).
-Played at the University of California at Riverside, where he set the team's career saves record (24)...Named Big West Conference 2007 Freshman of the Year and 1st Team All-Big West.
-Pitched for Yarmouth-Dennis of the Cape Cod League in 2008.
-Played for the USA National Team in 2007, winning a silver medal in the Pan-American Games.
-Son of Joseph Kelly, a former wide receiver for Vanderbilt University who signed with the San Diego Chargers.
+Joseph William Kelly Jr…married to Ashley Parks, and the couple has a son, Knox (born Feb.
+2016) and twins, Crue and Blake (born April 2020)…attended Corona High School in Corona, CA…played at the University of California at Riverside, where he set the team’s career saves record (24)...named Big West Conference 2007 Freshman of the Year and 1st Team All-Big West…pitched for Yarmouth-Dennis of the Cape Cod League in 2008…played for USA National Team in 2007, winning a silver medal in the PanAmerican Games…son of Joseph Kelly, a former wide receiver for Vanderbilt University who signed with the San Diego Chargers…selected by St. Louis in the third round of the 2009 First-Year Player Draft and signed by Jeff Ishii.

 Appeared in a career-high 54 games in his 1st ML season working exclusively as a reliever...Allowed 0 runs in 42 of 54 appearances.
 Retired 41 of 54 first batters faced (76%).
 Set career lows in opponent AVG (.202), OBP (.294), SLG (.279), and OPS (.573)...Among qualified AL relievers, his opponent OPS ranked 14th.
 Held RHH to a .191 AVG (26-for-136) and LHH to a .222 AVG (16-for-72).
 Allowed 3 HR in 58.0 IP for a 0.47 HR/9.0 IP ratio, the 11th-lowest mark among AL relievers.
 Allowed his 1st HR to a RHH on 8/18 vs. NYY (Gary Sánchez); allowed none to his first 100 RHH faced.
 His 1.19 ERA on the road (4 ER/30.1 IP) ranked 4th in the majors and 2nd in the AL behind only Andrew Miller (0.89) (min.
 30.0 IP).
 In 28 games against opponents outside of the AL East, posted a 1.30 ERA and a .173 opponent AVG (27.2 IP, 4 ER, 17-for-98, 1 HR).
 Posted a career-best 22.0-inning scoreless streak from 5/1-7/9, the longest of the season for any AL reliever and any Red Sox pitcher...Had the streak snapped in his 2nd inning of work on 7/9 at TB (1.2 IP).
 Over the course of his 22.0-inning scoreless streak, posted a .184 opponent AVG (14-for-76) and a 0.98 WHIP.
 His streak of 23 consecutive games without a run allowed was the 3rd-longest in Red Sox history behind Daniel Bard (25 in 2011) and Koji Uehara (27 in 2013).
 Had his career-best 15-game win streak snapped on 7/9 at TB...The streak, which began on 8/1/15, was the 2nd-longest in Red Sox history behind Smoky Joe Wood's 16-game streak in 1912.
 Was placed on the 10-day disabled list with a left hamstring strain on 7/15 (retro to 7/12).
 Made 1 rehab appearance with Triple-A Pawtucket on 8/2 and was reinstated on 8/5.
 POSTSEASON: Made 2 relief appearances for the Red Sox in the ALDS vs. HOU, earning his first career postseason win in Game 3 (1.2 IP, 2 H).